Sex Kittens Go to College: Plot

 The Collins College's administrators are expecting new professor Dr. Mathilda West, who holds 13 academic degrees and speaks 18 languages.

 Dr. West, a buxom blonde, has an effect on everybody, from public relations director George Barton, who is the boyfriend of jealous college dean Myrtle Carter, to football star Woo Woo Grabowski, who becomes nervous around beautiful women, including student Jody, who loves him.

 A campus computer, affectionately known as Thinko, has a knack for knowing the future, including winning lottery numbers and race horses.
 A hoodlum, Legs Rafertino, comes looking for Thinko, thinking that it is a bookie, while foreign exchange student Suzanne tries to interview Legs for her thesis.

 Barton exposes that Dr. West was once the stripper known as Tallahassee Tassel Tosser.
 The school's primary benefactor, Admiral Wildcat MacPherson, becomes concerned.
 Dr. West defends her former occupation and even performs a tassel demonstration that hypnotizes several of the men.

 Woo Woo wins enough money on Thinko's gambling advice to marry Jody and buy a car.
 Myrtle dyes her hair blond and woos Wildcat MacPherson.
 Not wanting to stay where she is not wanted, Dr. West prepares to leave town, only to have Barton steal a fire engine and race to catch up with her.

 Production

 The director Albert Zugsmith came up with the story, which was fleshed out in a script by Robert Hill.

 The film was originally titled Sex Pots Go to College.
-During production it was known as Teacher Versus Sexpot before it became Sex Kittens Go to College and The Beauty and the Robot.
+During production it was known as Teacher Was a Sexpot before it became Sex Kittens Go to College and The Beauty and the Robot.

 The part of Thinko the robot was played by an actual robot, Elektro, built by Westinghouse in 1937.

 Van Doren performed "Sex Pots Go to College", the original title of the film, and "Baby" in the film.
 Conway Twitty performed "Mamie's Song".